carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 The `Login Succeeded` message means that your `docker` command line tool is ready to access the Docker Hub.
 We will return to discussion of the Docker Hub soon...

+> ## A note about security
+>
+> On most systems `docker login` stores your credentials in plain-text in a text file in your computer.
+> If you use a shared computer or you'd rather not store your credentials in plain-text, you might want to consider using a [docker credential helper](https://github.com/docker/docker-credential-helpersworry).
+> These will connect docker with password or keychain managers that will allow you to store your credentials securely.
+{: .callout}

 {% include links.md %}

 {% comment %}